 , with fever and pain under the right ribs.
 This condition is called Fitz-Hugh-Curtis syndrome.

-- A swab from the penis, cervix, throat, or rectum to test the discharge.
+- A swab of the discharge from the penis, cervix, throat, or rectum

 To ensure successful treatment:

 - It is important that you and your partner both be treated.
-Wait at least seven days before you have sex again.
+Wait at least 7 days before you have sex again.

 - If you still have symptoms after the medication is finished, or if you are pregnant, you may need to be tested again.

-- You should be tested again three months after treatment to make sure you have not been reinfected.
+- You should be tested again 3 months after treatment to make sure you have not been reinfected.

 use a latex condom during sexual activity.